MicahElliott/flowrist/README.md

 What I hope makes this worth a read is that it tries to harmonize from the
-beginning: an adaptive key, a different kind of keyboard, two active thumbs, all vowel-likes on the right hand (even `w`), editor spatial awareness, `l` where it's maybe never been, three letters hidden or in odd places, and a magic/repeat multi-purpose key.
+beginning: an adaptive key, a different kind of keyboard, two active thumbs, all vowel-likes on the right hand (even `w`), editor spatial awareness, `l` where it's maybe never been, three letters hidden or in odd places, a magic/repeat multi-purpose key, and an easy-compose for non-English.
 There's also an alt-fingering practice guide and a one-step tarmak-like 5-move transitional layout.

 I think it could be used on a matrix-style keyboard too, so if any Colemakkers wanna give it a try, it aims to be a close derivative.